Why does flooding occur?

 What can I do to be flood prepared?

 You should make your own enquiries with insurance and other agencies about how flood liability may affect your property and investments.
 Make sure you are familiar with evacuation routes, listen to emergency announcements and follow the directions to evacuate if required.
-Visit the NSW State Emergency Service website for further information regrading flood preparation measures, in particular the NSW Flood Safe Guide.
+Visit the NSW State Emergency Service website for further information regarding flood preparation measures, in particular the NSW Flood Safe Guide.

 Will a Section 149 certificate advise me if my land is flood liable?